EqualStreetNames/equalstreetnames-template/README.md

        If you choose to do so, you stay of course "owner" of the repository, we'll create a team for you (and anyone you want) that will have admin rights on your repository.
        We'll help you maintain and manage your repository.
-       We'll also setup an automated data update (usually once a week) and automated deployment of the website (if you need it).
+       We'll also setup an automated data update (once a month) and automated deployment of the website (if you need it).
+If you want more regular updates, you will need to create an `ACCESS_TOKEN` in your repository secrets with your [GitHub access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).

        For the automated deployment, you will need to create a `MAPBOX_TOKEN` in your repository secrets (see [Mapbox documentation](https://docs.mapbox.com/help/how-mapbox-works/access-tokens/)).